 Navy Bean & Kale Soup

-This soup is as simple to make as it is delicious to eat!
+This soup is as simple to make as it is delicious.

 - 1 tbsp. heat-tolerant oil, such as avocado or refined coconut oil

 - Chili flakes to taste

 - 1 sprig fresh rosemary, minced

 - 4 cups cooked navy beans (about 2 15-ounce cans, drained)

 - Sea salt & ground black pepper, to taste

 - 3 cups packed chopped kale (roughly 1 small bunch)